rizo/Nebula/README.md

 ## Philosophy

-Nebula is written in a very pure functional style that is not particularly common in OCaml.
+Nebula is written in OCaml, and in a very pure functional style.

 Some notable points:

 - Most impure code is managed in a `IO.t` context with a monadic interface that is very similar to `IO` in Haskell.
 The vast majority of the code is purely functional and interfaces that expose mutation are (virtually) absent.
 - Interaction with the CPU and memory is expressed as pure data with a DSL defined using the free monad.
 These "programs" can be subsequently _interpreted_ in terms of the state monad or any other context.

-## About

-Nebula is written by Jesse Haber-Kucharsky (@hakuch).

 # Quick-start guide